 In order to prepare for the meeting, the tutor will need your text at least 24 hours before the consultation.
-Please let y if there is anything you find especially difficult.
+Please let us know if there is anything you find especially difficult.
 Before visiting us,

 - think about what it is you want help with, and if there are specific questions you would like to ask

 - read through the instructions for the assignment (if possible, email them to your tutor beforehand or bring them to the meeting)

 - email your text to your tutor no less than 24 hours before your meeting